CNVT 1000 - Computer Repair A+ Hardware

 (3 Credits)

 This course provides students with the fundamental skills required to effectively manipulate and visualize data.
-The course covers the topics of statistical reasoning, hypothesis testing, regression analysis, and visualization methods used in Data Analytics.
-Emphasis is placed on utilizing a statistical programming language.
+The course covers the topics of structuring data, descriptive statistics, machine learning algorithms, and visualization methods used in Data Analytics.
+Emphasis is placed on using a statistical programming language.
+(Spring only)

 Lecture: 2 hours, Lab: 2 hours